sphericalpm/lektorium/DEPLOYMENT.md

 Lektorium server needs separate repository to store its configuration.
 It will fetch this repository on start and use `config.yml` from repository root as registry of managed sites.
 The format of this registry file is described in separate section at the end of this article.

-We will use docker to start lektorium, reverse proxy server and lektor instances.
-For GitLab access lektorium uses ssh public key authentication so you need to generate keypair, put private part to `containers/server/key` and configure GitLab to allow access to lektorium and websites repositories with this key.
+Docker is used to start lektorium, reverse proxy server and lektor instances.
+For GitLab access, lektorium uses ssh public key authentication so one needs to generate a keypair, place private key to `containers/server/key` and configure GitLab to allow access to lektorium and websites' repositories with this key.

 ## Install and start
 You need to create config for you server in `invoke.yaml` file.